akshay-harale/spring-ai-rag/README.md

 # Spring AI Rag

+**Note:** The Docker setup for Ollama is not working as expected.
+Please set up Ollama locally without Docker.

 ## Introduction
 Spring AI Rag is a configuration project for setting up a chat client with retrieval-augmented generation (RAG) capabilities.
 This project uses Spring Framework with Ollama for LLM integration and pgvector for vector similarity search.